 3. Slime Time

-We have mixed cornstarch and water together before to make sidewalk paint, slime etc. By having the test tube instruments to measure and mix the ingredients made it like a brand new (and fun) experiment for my kids!
+We have mixed cornstarch and water together before to make sidewalk paint, oobleck etc. By having the test tube instruments to measure and mix the ingredients made it like a brand new (and fun) experiment for my kids!

 4. Color Soak